SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/08-value-help-via-cds-annotations/readme.md

 }
 ```

 We modified the CDS annotations containing the titles for the fields of the `Books` entity.
-We added details about the text that should be displayed for that field, namely the `author.name` for authors and `genre.name` for genres.
+We added details about the text that should be displayed for certain fields, namely the `author.name` for authors and `genre.name` for genres.

 ## 7. Test value help on object page (again)

 ➡️ (Re)visit the URL of the SAP CAP server and refresh the page.
-On the list report page, click "Create" and test the value help.
+On the list report page, click "Create" and test the value help on the object page.
 You should see the `name`s for author and genre (instead of `ID`s) and you should be able to create the book:

 ![app](app.png)